 When Communication Breakdowns Signal Trouble

 When a company suddenly stops responding, it’s rarely accidental.
-This silent treatment often indicates they’re hoping you’ll simply give up.
+This silent treatment often indicates they’re hoping you’ll give up.

 Documentation Strategies That Strengthen Your Case